Andy Ibáñez Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.2 K/9, which ranks 25th in MLB.
+- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 25th in the league.

-- The Guardians have a 3.98 team ERA that ranks ninth among all league pitching staffs.
+- The Guardians have a 3.99 team ERA that ranks ninth across all league pitching staffs.

-- Guardians pitchers combine to allow the second-fewest home runs in baseball (170 total, 1.1 per game).
+- Guardians pitchers combine to surrender 172 home runs (1.1 per game), the first-fewest in the league.

-- In his most recent appearance on Saturday, the right-hander tossed four innings against the Baltimore Orioles, allowing one earned run while surrendering five hits.
+- In his most recent time out on Sunday, the righty tossed 1 2/3 innings against the Baltimore Orioles, giving up three earned runs while surrendering one hit.

-- The 28-year-old has put up an ERA of 5.13, with 5.2 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .274 batting average against him.
+- The 26-year-old has a 6.17 ERA and 11.6 strikeouts per nine innings across three games this season, while giving up a batting average of .205 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.